General Info

 JEWELLERY

-Children are discouraged from wearing jewellery to school.
-If children have their ears pierced, then they should wear studs which must be covered during P.E. lessons.
-If children do come to school with inappropriate jewellery, then their teacher will ask that they remove the items, or that they do not take part in activities where the teacher feels that the jewellery constitutes a safety hazard.
+Pupils are discouraged from wearing jewellery to school.
+If pupils have their ears pierced, then they should wear studs which must be covered during P.E. lessons.
+If pupils do come to school with inappropriate jewellery, then their teacher will ask that they remove the items, or that they do not take part in activities where the teacher feels that the jewellery constitutes a safety hazard.

 PE KIT